andriy-denysenko/PinWindow/README.md

 No installation required for executables.
 Just download PinWindow-x86.exe or PinWindow-x64.exe and start it.

-To use the script (an ahk file) instead of exe, please download and install AutoHotkey_L from https://www.autohotkey.com/download/1.1/ (scroll down and download the latest version).
+To use the script (an ahk file) instead of exe, please download and install AutoHotkey 1.1 from https://www.autohotkey.com/download/1.1/ (scroll down and download the latest version).

 Usage: